cdterry87/webdev-resources-guides-and-more/README.md

 ## Docker Images

-- [LAMP](https://github.com/sprintcube/docker-compose-lamp) - To setup a Linux, Apache, MySQL, and PHP development environment with no need to install or set them up manually.
+- [LAMP](https://github.com/cdterry87/docker-compose-lamp) - To setup a Linux, Apache, MySQL, and PHP development environment with no need to install or set them up manually.
 Only requires Docker to be installed.
+(Forked from [https://github.com/sprintcube/docker-compose-lamp](https://github.com/sprintcube/docker-compose-lamp))
 - [Wordpress](/docker/Wordpress/README.md) - To setup a development environment with Wordpress installed.